JonCooperWorks/harness/README.md

 1. **Rogue Pentester Modification**: Prevents pentesters from modifying payloads after signing.
 The principal's signature covers the entire encrypted payload, making tampering detectable.

 2. **Unauthorized Execution**: Ensures exploits cannot be executed without client authorization.
-The client must sign the execution arguments (targeting info), and without this signature, execution is impossible.
+The client's private key (harness key) is required for decryption, and without it, execution is cryptographically impossible.

 3. **Exploit Confidentiality**: Protects exploit code from exposure during transit or storage.
 Payloads are encrypted with AES-256-GCM, and the symmetric key is encrypted using ECDH with the client's public key.